alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 Occasional exporters will need to apply for individual export authorisations for each consignment.

-[SME question: What is the threshold for an occasional exporter?]

 You must send a valid import permit from the competent authority with your application.

 [SME question: Where do you send your permit?]